 - 4 Compelling Reasons Why Self Purchase Orders Are Best Avoided

 The right procurement best practice can fix your broken PO process, improve efficiency, and deliver more ROI.
-While theory of what purchase order is may sound complex, taking a look at some most-common best practices can clear it up once and for all.
+While the theory of what purchase order is may sound complex, taking a look at some most common best practices can clear it up once and for all.